Diaa-Elgendy/SingleLayerPerceptron-Task2/README.md

 # Single Layer Perceptron - Task2
-Single layer perceptron using Adaline algorithm (MSE) on penguins' data
+Single layer perceptron using Adaptive Linear Neuron algorithm (Adaline) on penguins' data

 ## Task Overview
-- Stands for “Adaptive Linear Neuron”.
 - The Adaline deviates from Perceptron because there is no cost function in Perceptron and without a cost function Perceptron is minimizing nothing.
 - The cost function in the Adaline Algorithm is mean square error.
 - To minimize cost function, gradient descent is needed.